spatie/laravel-data/README.md

 }
 ```

-Now each converted data object contains an `endpoints` key with all the endpoints for that data object.
+Each converted data object contains an `endpoints` key with all the endpoints for that data object.

 ### Transformers

-Each property of a data object should be converted into a type that is usefull to communicate via json.
-For example a `Carbon` object, should it be converted to `16-05-1994` or `16-05-1994T00:00:00+00`?
+Each property of a data object should be transformed into a useful type to communicate via JSON.
+For example, a `Carbon` object can be transformed to `16-05-1994` or `16-05-1994T00:00:00+00`.

-With this package you're free to decide how this transformation is done by using  transformers.
+With this package, you're free to decide how this transformation is done by using transformers.
 A transformer is a simple class that implements the `Transformer` interface:

 ```php
 class MyTransformer implements Transformer